cdepage/zerodep/packages/to/to.json/README.md

 The toJSON method can be optionally configured to convert non-JSON-able values (e.g. `Symbol` or `WeakMap`) to `null` instead of throwing errors.

 The function returns a plain JSON object, which means an object literal, an array or `null`.
+This object could be serialized (converted to a string) without affecting data integrity.

 ## tl;dr